lat-lon/deegree-workshop/README.md

     docker pull deegree/deegree3-docker

-Now link the deegree container with the postgis container and ro run the container attached to the deegree log execute the command:
+Now link the deegree container with the postgis container and run the container attached to the deegree log with the command:

     docker run --name deegree -p 8080:8080 --link postgis:db deegree/deegree3-docker